Simon Cameron: Political involvement

-First term as senator
+United States Senate: First term

-Election of 1845

 Pennsylvania elected a governor in 1844, and Democrats had been divided between supporters of Henry A. P. Muhlenberg and of Francis R. Shunk.
-Muhlenberg got the nomination, but soon thereafter died, and Shunk was chosen as gubernatorial nominee.
+Muhlenberg got the nomination, but soon thereafter died.
 Shunk was elected, but former Muhlenberg supporters, including Cameron, feared they would not receive patronage.
 This divided the party as it prepared to elect a senator in January 1845, and when it became clear that Senator Buchanan would become Polk's Secretary of State, a second seat would also have to be filled.

 The factions remained apart as the legislature prepared to fill the seat held by Senator Daniel Sturgeon.
 Cameron wrote to Buchanan in December 1844, hinting at his interest in the seat, but both factions had candidates in mind.
 Neither had enough support to be elected by the legislature when it met in January 1845, and as a compromise, Sturgeon was re-elected.

 Buchanan resigned following Polk's inauguration in March 1845, and the legislature prepared for an election to fill the remaining four years of his term.
 Governor Shunk's faction nominated George W. Woodward, as they had to fill Sturgeon's seat, and he gained a majority in the Democratic legislative caucus, though some legislators remained away.
 Cameron worked to unite the minority of the Democratic Party with the Whigs and Native American Party (or Know Nothings) to gain a majority in the legislature and elect himself.
 Since the election and especially in his inaugural address, it had become clear that Polk did not support a protective tariff; most of the dissenting Democrats did, as did Cameron and the Whigs.
 Cameron also held similar views to the Whigs on internal improvements, and found them willing to support him—he hinted to the nativists that he supported increasing the residence time for immigrants to gain citizenship.
 To the outrage of the mainstream Democratic Party, on March 13, 1845, Cameron was elected on the fifth ballot with 66 votes (including 16 from Democrats), to 55 for Woodward, and six votes scattered.

 Cameron began his first term in the Senate with little long-term support in the legislature, since he was alienated from many of the Democrats and was viewed by the Whigs as the lesser evil to Woodward, to be replaced in better times.
 Alleging that Cameron had gained the seat by corrupt means, the Democratic caucus sent letters to Vice President George M. Dallas (a Pennsylvanian) and also to Buchanan.
 The two officials, in their replies, refrained from attacking Cameron personally, though they decried the lack of party loyalty which made his election possible.
 Although nothing came of this, it added to a growing rift between Buchanan and Cameron.